Perfect Duluth Day | Duluth MN Blog, Events, News and More

 Readers and Commenters Should Note

-Perfect Duluth Day is not constantly monitored by administrators.
+Perfect Duluth Day is not constantly monitored by moderators.
 The clowns who run this site occasionally sleep, travel and engage in social activities.
 If some jackass posts something awful, it might stay on the site for a little while.
 Be patient, and don’t “feed the trolls.”

 It should also be noted that the Bill of Rights has nothing to do with Perfect Duluth Day.
 The First Amendment to the U.S. Constitution prohibits Congress from making laws that impede your freedom of speech.
 The moderators of Perfect Duluth Day can and will impede your freedom of speech whenever they want.